Anderson-Lai/Flip-Flop/README.md

 - vcpkg install curl
 - vcpkg integrate install
 #### Build the project
+- open command prompt
+- ensure you are at this project's root directory
+- run the following commands:
 - mkdir build
 - cd build
 - cmake ..